-None

-(Title of Class)

-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report:

-As of December 31, 2019, there were 81,371,718 ordinary shares outstanding, par value of US\$0.0005 per share, being the sum of 69,371,718 Class A ordinary shares (excluding treasury shares), par value of US\$0.0005 per share and 12,000,000 Class B ordinary shares, par value of US\$0.0005 per share.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.

-Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

-x Yes o No

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).

-x Yes o No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o

-Accelerated filer o

-Non-accelerated filer x

-Emerging growth company x

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards† provided pursuant to Section 13(a) of the Exchange Act. x

-†The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP x

-International Financial Reporting Standards as issued by the International Accounting Standards Board o o Item 17 o Item 18

-Other o

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-(APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS)

-Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.

-o Yes o No

-TABLE OF CONTENTS
+None ' e of Class) Indicate the number of outstanding shares report: s of each of the issuer's classes of c apital or common stock as of the clo se of the period covered by the annual As of December 31, 2020, there were 82, ordinary shares (excluding treasury share 0.1 , being the sum of 70,212,159 Class A shares, par value of US\$0.0005 per share.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as o defined in Rule 405 of the Securities Act. ⊠ Yes □ No If this report is an annual or transition rep ort, indicate by check mark if the r egistrant is not required to file report ts pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Note - Checking the box above will not from their obligations under those Section , , le reports pursuant to Section 13 or ☐ Yes ⊠ No 15(d) of the Securities Exchange Act of 1934 Indicate by check mark whether the regis during the preceding 12 months (or for surequirements for the past 90 days. requirements for the past 50 days. ⊠ Yes □ No Indicate by check mark whether the regis Regulation S-T (§232.405 of this chapter) 5 3 o be submitted pursuant to Rule 405 of gistrant was required to submit such files). ⊠ Yes □ No Indicate by check mark whether the regis definitions of "large accelerated filer," "a • iler, or an emerging growth company.
+See the Exchange Act.
+Large accelerated filer $igtii$ Accelerated filer \square Non-accelerated filer \square Emerging growth company \square If an emerging growth company that prep to use the extended transition period for c Exchange Act. □ y check mark if the registrant has elected not wided pursuant to Section 13(a) of the †The term "new or revised financial acco Standards Codification after April 5, 2012 te issued by the Financial Accounting ng Standards Board to its Accounting 9 nt of the effectiveness of its internal control ublic accounting firm that prepared or issued us addit report. ⊠ Yes □ No Indicate by check mark which basis of ac counting the registrant has used to prepare the financial statements incl uded in this filing: U.S. GAAP ⊠ Reporting Standards as issued counting Standards Board \Box Other 🗆 If "Other" has been checked in response t to the previous question, indicate by y check mark which financial statem ent item the registrant has elected to follow. \Box Item 17 \Box Item 18 If this is an annual report, indicate by che ck mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act). ☐ Yes ☒ No (APPLICABLE ONLY TO ISSUERS IN VOLVED IN BANKRUPTCY PRO OCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the regis Act of 1934 subsequent to the distribution s 12, 13 or 15(d) of the Securities Exchange ☐ Yes ☐ No